donniecodesit/donniecodesit/README.md

-### Hey there, the name's Donovan, but I'm also cool with Donnie. 👋☺
+### Hello Hello!
+The name's Donovan, but I'm also cool with Donnie. 👋☺
-- A Software Developer who's always learning something new or working on previous knowledge. 🛡
+- A Software Engineer and Web Developer, always learning something new or working on projects! 🛡
-- I'm learning JavaScript and Web/Software Development, but I also work on a personal bot project in C#! 🤖
+- Proficient with JavaScript, ReactJS, ExpressJS, supporting libraries, and know and would like to learn more C# and Java! 🤖
-- Outside of programming, I'm obsessed with pop music and of course, video games. 🎵🎮
+- Outside of development..
+Obsessed with Pop Music and Video Games.  🎵🎮
-- You can reach me here, by [Email](mailto:donovanlaws@gmail.com), on [LinkedIn](https://www.linkedin.com/in/donovanlaws/), or on [Twitter](https://twitter.com/donovan_laws). 📧
+- You can reach me here, by [Email](mailto:donovanlaws@gmail.com) or on [LinkedIn](https://www.linkedin.com/in/donovanlaws/). 📧

 <img alt="Phoenix Landscape" src="https://imgur.com/uPqUobM.png"/>
 <!--